Pylons/pyramid/docs/narr/security.rst

 --------------------------------------

 An authorization policy is a policy that allows or denies access after a user has been authenticated.
-By default, :mod:`pyramid` will use the :class:`pyramid.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.
+By default, :app:`Pyramid` will use the :class:`pyramid.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.